Software Asset Management Best Practices

 - 2: LIFE CYCLE INTEGRATION - Achieving greater efficiency & cost-effectiveness in the IT asset life cycle

-- 3: OPTIMIZATION - Achieving greater efficiency & cost-effectiveness through functional focus
+- 3: OPTIMISATION - Achieving greater efficiency & cost-effectiveness through functional focus

 From planning to implementation